Erick-WG/Text-To-CSV/README.md

 git clone https://github.com/Erick-WG/Text-To-CSV.git
 ```

-At this point you need to navigate to the same level as the main.py file, let your input file be located here so the script reads from it, the output file will be generated on the fly.
+At this point you need to `navigate to the same level as the main.py file`, let your `input file` be located here so the script reads from it, the `output file` will be generated on the fly.

 Run the script and that's it, congratulations on your build 😂🔥